Photography vs. Videography: How Stills & Video Differ

 Pre Shoot

 Video projects require a little more effort when it comes to pre-shoot preparation.
-Prior to the shoot, the crew sets up all of the equipment.
-This includes setting up lighting, staging cameras, preparing the makeup and wardrobe, and any other tasks specific to the project.
+Before the shoot, the crew sets up all of the equipment.

 Video Shoot